Cookie Notice

 Here's the thing: the U.S. government, primarily through the Office of Foreign Assets Control (OFAC) of the Department of the Treasury, implements various sanctions programs against countries, entities, and individuals deemed a threat to national security or foreign policy.
 These sanctions can range from targeted measures against specific individuals or companies to comprehensive embargoes that prohibit virtually all financial transactions with an entire country.

-When a country is under a comprehensive sanction, it means that U.S. persons—which includes individuals, companies, and financial institutions like banks and money transmitters—are generally forbidden from engaging in any financial transactions, including sending money, to or from that country.
-This isn't just a suggestion; it's a legal requirement, and violations can lead to severe penalties, including hefty fines and even imprisonment.
+When a country or region is under a comprehensive sanction, it means that U.S. persons—which includes individuals, companies, and financial institutions like banks and money transmitters—are generally forbidden from engaging in any financial transactions, including sending money, to or from that country.
+This isn't just a suggestion; it's a legal requirement, and violations can lead to severe penalties.
+For instance, civil penalties can reach up to $368,136 per violation, and criminal penalties can involve fines of up to $1 million per violation and up to 20 years imprisonment, depending on the severity and intent (Source: OFAC's Civil Penalties and Enforcement Information via Treasury.gov, last updated January 2024).

 You might wonder if there are any exceptions.
-In very rare cases, OFAC can issue specific licenses for certain humanitarian aid or other approved activities, but these are highly restricted and require explicit permission.
-For the average person looking to send remittances or personal funds, such exceptions are not applicable.
+In very rare cases, OFAC can issue specific licenses for certain humanitarian aid, journalistic activities, or other approved activities, but these are highly restricted and require explicit permission.
+For example, some general licenses might exist for specific transactions related to food, medicine, or personal remittances to certain regions under strict conditions, but these are not broadly applicable for general money transfers.
+Individuals seeking to utilize these must meet stringent criteria and often require expert legal consultation.
+For the average person looking to send remittances or personal funds, such exceptions are not generally applicable without significant effort and specific justification.

-So, if you try to initiate a transfer to a comprehensively sanctioned country, your bank or money transmitter will prevent it from going through.
+So, if you try to initiate a transfer to a comprehensively sanctioned country or region, your bank or money transmitter will prevent it from going through.
 They are legally obligated to do so.
-The best course of action is always to check the current OFAC sanctions list if you have any doubt about a particular country or entity.
+The best course of action is always to check the current OFAC sanctions list directly on the U.S. Department of the Treasury's website (Treasury.gov/OFAC) if you have any doubt about a particular country or entity.
 Trying to circumvent these rules is a serious offense.

 Related Videos